JavaDerg/lighthouse-2.0-signals/README.md

 # fir test

-~~The probably slowest lighthouse 2.0 data decoder out there, made fast by your cpu™~~ This project has been totally f**ked by me the past hours into something completely else, but it was a lot of fun.
+~~The probably slowest lighthouse 2.0 data decoder out there, made fast by your cpu™~~

-The original name has nothing to do with this, so ignore it.
+This project has been totally f\*\*ked by me the past hours into something completely else, but it was a lot of fun.

 Data provided by cnlohr in [this issue](https://github.com/cnlohr/esptracker/issues/1)